-Glycerin – what they sometimes refer to as added moisturiser.
-Note that Glycerin wouldn’t need to be added if it had been handmade soap, because real soap contains glycerin naturally
+Glycerin – what they sometimes refer to as added moisturizer.
+Note that Glycerin wouldn’t need to be added if it had been handmade soap because real soap contains glycerin naturally

 Perfume – manufacturing a scent takes up to 3000 different chemical compounds.
 Most of these are made from synthetic compounds derived from Petroleum, whereof many are known toxins linked to a number of serious health issues and hormonal disruptions.
 Many of them are still untested for possible harm